CatchupCrm/flaredesk-backup-multi-auth/readme.md

 - login in with these credentials  Mail: admin@admin.com Password: admin123 (Can be changed in the dashboard)
 - DONE

+## Logging in Admin, Staff
+I've made the admin, staff login separate from the users, clients (clientheads) That means that you get Multi Authorization, but it required some extra coding.

+I ran into trouble with 'Token Mismatch Exception' and did lots of troubleshooting.

+Run tests, to see everything is ok for your environment!

 **Insertion of dummy data**

 If you want to just play around and test the CRM, you can very easily insert dummy data after completeing the steps above, follow the commands below.

 ```
     php artisan db:seed --class=UsersDummyTableSeeder (Creates 5 extra users and are required)
+    php artisan db:seed --class=StaffDummyTableSeeder (Creates 10 extra staff and are required)
     php artisan db:seed --class=RelationsDummyTableSeeder (Creates 500 new relations)
     php artisan db:seed --class=TicketsDummyTableSeeder (Creates 1750 tickets, requires relations & users seeding)
     php artisan db:seed --class=LeadsDummyTableSeeder (Creates 30 leads, requires relations & users seeding)